History of Vietnam: Post-war, reunification, and centralization (1975–1986)

-Compounding economic difficulties were new military challenges.
 In the late 1970s, Cambodia under the Khmer Rouge regime started harassing and raiding Vietnamese villages at the common border.
-To neutralize the threat, PAVN invaded Cambodia in 1978 and overran its capital of Phnom Penh, driving out the incumbent Khmer Rouge regime.
+To neutralize the threat, the PAVN invaded Cambodia in 1978 and overran its capital of Phnom Penh, driving out the incumbent Khmer Rouge regime.
 In response, as an action to support the pro-Beijing Khmer Rouge regime, China increased its pressure on Vietnam, and sent troops into Northern Vietnam in 1979 to "punish" Vietnam.
 Relations between the two countries had been deteriorating for some time.
 Territorial disagreements along the border and in the South China Sea that had remained dormant during the Vietnam War were revived at the war's end, and a postwar campaign engineered by Hanoi against the ethnic Chinese Hoa community elicited a strong protest from Beijing.
 China was displeased with Vietnam's alliance with the Soviet Union.
 During its prolonged military occupation of Cambodia in 1979–89, Vietnam's international isolation extended to relations with the United States.
 The United States, in addition to citing Vietnam's minimal cooperation in accounting for Americans who were missing in action (MIAs) as an obstacle to normal relations, barred normal ties as long as Vietnamese troops occupied Cambodia.
 Washington also continued to enforce the trade embargo imposed on Hanoi at the conclusion of the war in 1975.

-The harsh postwar crackdown on remnants of capitalism in the South led to the collapse of the economy during the 1980s.
-With the economy in shambles, the communist government altered its course and adopted consensus policies that bridged the divergent views of pragmatists and communist traditionalists.
 Throughout the 1980s, Vietnam received nearly $3 billion a year in economic and military aid from the Soviet Union and conducted most of its trade with the USSR and other Comecon countries.
-In 1986, Nguyễn Văn Linh, who was elevated to CPV general secretary the following year, launched a campaign for political and economic renewal (Đổi Mới).
+In December 1986, Nguyễn Văn Linh, who was elevated to CPV general secretary the following year, launched a campaign for political and economic renewal (Đổi Mới).
 His policies were characterized by political and economic experimentation that was similar to simultaneous reform agenda undertaken in the Soviet Union.
 Reflecting the spirit of political compromise, Vietnam phased out its re-education effort.
-The communist government stopped promoting agricultural and industrial cooperatives.
+The government stopped promoting agricultural and industrial cooperatives.
 Farmers were permitted to till private plots alongside state-owned land, and in 1990 the communist government passed a law encouraging the establishment of private businesses.
+Bogged down in Cambodia and unable to defeat the remnants of the Khmer Rouge guerrillas, Vietnam withdrew its troops in 1989 and Cambodia restored multi-party pluralism a few years later.